roheen781/North-by-Northeast-Journeys-main/content/english/treks/Walking Tour Meghalaya.md

 ---
 title: "Walking Tour of Meghalaya: Walks in the clouds"
 date: 2018-09-24T14:48:03+06:00
-description : "Walking Tour in Meghalaya"
+description : "Walking Tour of Meghalaya.
+A series of day walks across the Khasi and Jaintia hills of Meghalaya"
 bg_image: images/background/treks/walking tour of meghalaya main.jpg
 image : images/background/treks/Walking tour of Meghalaya .jpg live_demo :